EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 that the value of the root of *H* must be always greater or equal than its children.
 So it must be the largest element in the heap.

+##### 6.1-4

+> Where in a max-heap might the smallest element reside, assuming that all elements are distinct?

+The smallest element must be in the leaf nodes, otherwise the heap property will be violated.

 > List of common symbols:
 >
 > ```text